Tuya-Community/ray-smart-ui/src/dialog/README.en.md

 ### Input Box

-Used for entering text information, with a default maximum input length `maxLength` of `20`.
+Used to input copy information, the default maximum input limit `maxLength` is `20`; the `emptyDisabled` `v2.7.0` attribute can restrict the submission when the input field is empty.

 ```jsx
 import React from 'react';